hernantz/blog/content/its-the-competition-stupid.md

 up so that it gets to power and hope the government does more of what you support and less of what you dislike.

-What this really means is that governments as a mean of change, can be slow and inefficient, they can become a bottleneck for progress.
+What this really means is that governments as a mean of change, can be slow, inefficient and a bottleneck for progress.

 Should something go wrong, the cost of switching to a different provider of public affers planning is too high and sometimes unaffordable for and